 RDA Toolkit is an integrated, browser-based, online product that allows users to interact with a collection of cataloging-related documents and resources including RDA: Resource Description and Access.
 RDA Toolkit is published by the RDA Co-Publishers (see below).

-The Committee of Principals (COP) is responsible for all policies and programs relating to RDA, the publication of revisions and new editions, and the affairs of its subordinate bodies.
+The RDA Board is responsible for all policies and programs relating to RDA, the publication of revisions and new editions, and the affairs of its subordinate bodies.

-In this capacity, the COP oversees the publication of the RDA, reviews developments and progress of the Joint Steering Committee, reviews the state and application of the RDA Fund, determines future programs of work for the Joint Steering Committee, and determines all questions of constitution, terms of reference and conduct of the Joint Steering Committee and Trustees.
+In this capacity, the COP oversees the publication of the RDA, reviews developments and progress of the RDA Steering Committee, reviews the state and application of the RDA Fund, determines future programs of work for the Joint Steering Committee, and determines all questions of constitution, terms of reference and conduct of the RDA Steering Committee and Trustees.

-The Committee of Principals comprises the CEOs/Directors (or designates) of :
+The RDA Board comprises the CEOs/Directors (or designates) of :

-The Joint Steering Committee for Development of RDA (JSC) is authorized by the COP with the responsible for updating and maintaining the content of RDA.
-Detailed information about the JSC and their process is found on their website http://www.rda-jsc.org.
+The RDA Steering Committee (RSC) is authorized by the RDA Board with the responsible for updating and maintaining the content of RDA.
+Detailed information about the RSC and their process is found on their website http://www.rda-rsc.org.

-The constituent organizations represented on the JSC are:
+The constituent organizations represented on the RSC are:

 RDA and RDA Toolkit are published by the RDA Co-Publishers:

 ©2010– American Library Association, Canadian Federation of Library Associations, and CILIP: Chartered Institute of Library and Information Professionals.

 You are free to copy, distribute, and otherwise share screen images of RDA Toolkit for educational purposes, including training, classroom or online teaching, presentations, review, evaluation, internal library use, and handouts for related activities.
 You may not use RDA Toolkit screen images for commercial gain, and may not alter, transform, or build upon them without written permission from the Co-Publishers.

 Each use of an image from RDA Toolkit should be attributed as follows:

 "Screen image from the RDA Toolkit (www.rdatoolkit.org) used by permission of the Co-Publishers for RDA (American Library Association, Canadian Library Association, and CILIP: Chartered Institute of Library and Information Professionals)".